 3- Unsubscribe from unnecessary emails

-Another email management best practice is to unsubscribe from emails that you no longer want to receive.
+Another effective email management best practice is to unsubscribe from emails that you no longer want to receive.
 This will help to keep your inbox clean and organized.

 It’s estimated that the average person receives 105 emails per day and the number of emails a day is only increasing.